Bachelor of Commerce (BCom) in International Supply Chain Management

 The IMM Graduate School offers its qualifications primarily in an online format, augmented by a variety of additional content.
 The core material is available in a compelling digital presentation, complete with pacers, self-assessment opportunities, links to further material, articles of interest, and more.
 This digital portal also serves as the primary point of contact and communication on academic and administrative matters with a dedicated team to respond to student queries.

-The content delivery is supported by regular etutorials recorded and posted on the portal.
-Group forums facilitate further student to lecturer interaction.
+The content delivery is supported by regular eMasterclasses recorded and posted on the portal. eDiscussion forums facilitate further student to lecturer interaction.

 The BCom in International Supply Chain Management is offered at level 7 of the NQF (HEQSF aligned) and consists of 360 credits.
 The BCom in International Supply Chain Management comprises 19 compulsory modules and is structured as follows: